 With a new year beginning the topic of resolutions on the financial side of things is inevitable.
 Unless you are filthy stinking rich, in which case resolutions are superfluous.

-Some of my compatriots on-line have posted their resolutions, and I applaud their efforts, and with this in mind, I will post some honest personal finance resolutions for 2013, which may or may not have anything to do with me.
+Some of my compatriots on-line have posted their resolutions, and I applaud their efforts, and with this in mind, I will post some honest personal finance resolutions for this year, which may or may not have anything to do with me.

 The Honest Financial Resolution List

 - Control the money supply and stop impulse spending.
 If there is a big sale on at the local electronics store, or there is an excellent Boxing Quarter sale where you can get a 80″ TV on 6-month payment terms, who could say no to that?

 - Save more money, by setting up automatic withdrawals from pay cheques.
 Of course, since it will go to an Emergency Fund if it is really needed for say: a nice vacation, the money might be used for that, because stress is a bad thing, isn’t it?

 - Pay off car loans or finish with the car lease, but then again, if a dealership is offering to pay off all car loans if you buy a new car, then that is about the same thing isn’t it?

 - Lower your home costs and bills by using your cell phone less, and only going with basic cable, but, sometimes you really have to watch a movie on your Super Phone while your spouse is shopping and is taking too damn long!
 It’s OK to watch the occasional pay-per-view money because you are saving so much with basic cable (and who the hell can stand only having basic cable any how), that’s only fair, correct?